hugojosefson/todo-markdown/README.md

        with the new file name without file extension.
 1. [x] Writes a table of contents between any comments `<!-- toc -->` and `<!-- /toc -->`.
-1. [ ] If all sub-tasks of a task are completed, marks the task as completed.
 1. [ ] Does not write unchanged files.
-1. [ ] Finds mentions of tasks, and links to the task.
-1. [ ] Updates link text, if the linked task is renamed.
 1. [ ] Directory can be a task, its data in `index.md`.
    - [ ] Renames the directory, instead of renaming `index.md`.
 1. [ ] Writes a shallow index to pages+dirs, between any comments
        `<!-- index -->` and `<!-- /index -->`.

+### Features requiring a task model

+1. [ ] If all sub-tasks of a task are completed, marks the task as completed.
+1. [ ] Finds mentions of tasks, and links to the task's file.
+1. [ ] Finds mentions of tasks, and links to the task's file, and the task's heading.
+1. [ ] Updates link text, if the linked task is renamed.

-### Task defined in a heading
+#### Task defined in a heading

 - [ ] `listItem`s are the `includes` of any parent task (heading or `listItem`).
 - [ ] Interprets and updates task sub-headings: